wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 # Deploying Your Project {#chapter-deploy}
 This chapter provides a step-by-step guide on how to deploy your Django applications.
 We'll be looking at deploying applications on [PythonAnywhere](https://www.pythonanywhere.com/?affiliate_id=000116e3), an online IDE and web hosting service.
 The service provides in-browser access to the server-based Python and Bash command line interfaces, meaning you can interact with PythonAnywhere's servers just like you would with a regular terminal instance on your own computer.
-Currently, PythonAnywhere are offering a free account which sets you up with an adequate amount of storage space and CPU time to get a Django application up and running.
+Currently, PythonAnywhere are offering a free account that sets you up with an adequate amount of storage space and CPU time to get a Django application up and running.

 I> ### Go Git It!
-I>
 I> You can do this chapter independently as we have already implemented Rango and it is available from GitHub.
-If you haven't used Git/GitHub before you can check out our [chapter on using Git](#chapter-git)).
+If you haven't used Git/GitHub before, you can check out our [chapter on using Git](#chapter-git)).

 ## Creating a PythonAnywhere Account
 First, [sign up for a Beginner PythonAnywhere account](https://www.pythonanywhere.com/?affiliate_id=000116e3).
 If your application takes off and becomes popular, you can always upgrade your account at a later stage to gain more storage space and CPU time along with a number of other benefits - such as hosting specific domains and SSH abilities, for example.